-Click Create one now (or Manage Enterprise Fees if you have already set one up and would like to edit it).
+- Click Create One Now (or Manage Enterprise Fees if you have already set one up).
 You will be directed to a page like this:

 Enterprise: In the first column, select the enterprise to which the fee applies.

-Fee Type: Select the service that this fee applied to.
+Fee Type: Select the service that the fee applies to.
 The options are Packing Fee, Transport Fee, Admin Fee, Sales Fee or Fundraising Fee.

-Tax Category: Select the appropriate tax rate.
-In most cases the VAT rate for the enterprise fee will be inherited from the product.
-If the enterprise fee is associated with a service added to the product the fee may be subject to VAT but the product itself not.
-In which case choose between 'Zero rated', 'Full Rate' and 'Reduced Rate' of VAT to applied to Enterprise fees.
+Tax Category: Select the appropriate tax category.
+In most cases, the VAT rate for the enterprise fee will be inherited from the product.
+If the enterprise fee is associated with a service added to the product, the fee may be subject to VAT but the product itself not.
+In this case, choose between 'Reduced Rate', 'Full Rate' or 'Zero rated' VAT.